Mission Life Birthing Center

-We are planning to provide a safe place for Haitian women to receive compassionate and respectful care at the hands of skilled midwives and chiropractors.
+We have created a safe place for Haitian women to receive compassionate and respectful care at the hands of skilled midwives and chiropractors.
 No one will be turned away.
-We anticipate that every morning 50 women will start their day waiting to be seen by the midwives.
-Women will be entering (in labor) to our sanctuary and safety to have their babies.
-With the help of the members of the__________________________, we would like the clinic name to be the MLI_________________________ Birthing and Chiropractic center.
+Every morning many women start their day waiting to be seen by the midwives.
+Women enter (in labor) to our sanctuary to safety to have their babies.

-Note: The site of this building is on our Mission Life International Village of Hope property.
+The site of our professional building is on our Mission Life International Village of Hope property.
 We have 4 other buildings on this property.
 A building that houses our chiropractic orphanage.
 A kitchen building with a large kitchen on the ground floor and 4 rooms with bathrooms upstairs.
-Our gazebo restaurant, a new building that is being constructed, will have the capacity to host 100 people.
+Our gazebo restaurant has the capacity to host 100 people.

-Along with chiropractic, prenatal and postnatal care, the Birthing Center will be also a “Women’s and baby’s Health and Teaching Center,” providing educational classes.
-Mainly, we want healthy mothers and babies.
-Poor mothers visiting us will leave with a better understanding of life and health.:
+Along with chiropractic, prenatal and postnatal care, the Birthing Center is also a “Women’s and baby’s Health and Teaching Center,” providing educational classes.
+We are focused on healthy mothers and babies.
+Moms and moms to be who visit us leave with a better understanding of life and health.

 We have already invested over $80,000 US in the creation of our Birthing and Chiropractic Center building.
 Donations came from